asciingh/Data-Visualization/reports/d5-rep.md

 is safe to say the guys at Fox news knew what they were doing.(Wainer, [2000](#ref-Wainer2000))

+I’m sure there is another representation by enforcing the right comparisons in the graph(Tufte, [1983](#ref-Tufte)).
 In order to fix this, I took the actual data from the Bureau of Labor Statistics that gave me the unemployment rate based on month.
 Since we are looking at months and years on the X axis, I decided to represent the unemployment population monthly.
 This gives us a better understanding of the trend.
 I chose the data that had been seasonally adjusted.
 I also I made another dataframe that includes the variable MonthYear which is a blend of the Month and Year and the rate.I decided to rename the graph to what it is actually representing.
 I made sure to let the viewer know that it has been seasonally adjusted.
 I also added 2 lines to indicate when the recession began and ended.
 Obama released the Recovery Act in Feb 2009 to rescue the economy.
 This has also been highlighted in the graph.
 I used the red colour to show the recession beginning to alert the audience.
 Green was used for positive aspects of the graph such as recession ending and the recovery act.

 ![](../../../Desktop/School/Senior/Data%20Visualization/ME447-singhab/figures/d5-unemployment.png)<!-- -->